 Stonehouse Funeral Directors

 When you need the services of a funeral directors in Stonehouse, Dignity can help.
-Our funeral home has supported generations of families in Plymouth, providing compassionate funeral care and tailored funeral arrangement.
+Our funeral home has supported generations of families in Plymouth, providing compassionate funeral care and funeral arrangement.

 Earl of Plymouth Funeral Directors has served the community for more than 70 years and its National Association of Funeral Directors (NAFD) accredited funeral home gives you the reassurance of not only experience, but also of industry recognition for the standard of service.